nkodgi/Quantifying_Norovirus/README.md

 # 🍽️ Norovirus Restaurant Outbreak Modeling

-> Simulating real outbreaks, validating with data, and testing what actually works.

 ## Overview

 This project explores how norovirus spreads inside a restaurant using a stochastic simulation model built to feel as close to real life as possible.
 We use real outbreak sizes from the CDC's NORS database and validate our model through K-fold cross-validation and full-dataset calibration.
 This helps us make sure our simulated outbreaks truly reflect ground-truth behavior before testing any interventions.